Why are buildings listed?

 Preserving areas of historical interest

-For example, the iconic Brighton Pavilion is one of the most recognisable listed buildings in the UK.
-It was built in 1787 by John Nash as a seaside holiday home for George IV, Prince of Wales and has been undergoing structural work since the 1980s.
-The Brighton Pavilion is a Grade I listed building.
+For example, the iconic Brighton Pavilion stands as one of the UK’s most recognizable listed buildings.
+John Nash built it in 1787 as a seaside holiday home for George IV, Prince of Wales.
+Since the 1980s, it has undergone continuous structural work.
+The Brighton Pavilion holds the status of a Grade I listed building.

-Buildings that have stood the test of time are more likely to be listed.
-In fact, any building constructed before 1700 (and still remains in the same condition) will be determined as a listed building.
-Most of the time, a building must be at least 30 years old in order to be considered for listing, but this is not always the case.
+Buildings that have withstood the test of time are more likely to achieve listed status.
+In fact, authorities automatically designate any pre-1700 building that retains its original condition as a listed building.
+Typically, a building must be at least 30 years old to be eligible for listing, but there are exceptions to this rule.

 Preserving areas of architectural importance